 There are a number of different breathing techniques you can use to deal with anxiety.
 Square breathing involves breathing in through your nose for a count of 4, holding for a count of 4 and slowly exhaling for a count of 4.

-A well known technique for dealing with panic attacks and anxious feelings, this strategy aims to get you focused on your surroundings to guide your mind to the present.
+This strategy helps you focus on your surroundings and guide your mind to the present.
 First name and acknowledge five things you can see, then four things you can touch, three things you can hear (this could be your breathing or the sound of a ticking clock), two things you can smell and, finally, one thing you can taste.

 Talk to someone.

-Talking to a someone about why you're feeling anxious can help you feel better.
-Reach out to friends and family about how you're feeling.
+Talking to someone about why you’re feeling anxious can help you feel better.
+Reach out to friends and family about how you’re feeling.
 Here at Cruse, our trained bereavement volunteers can also help you make sense of your situation.
-Find out more about the ways Cruse can support you.